 - 1. Ensure that you set the security chip to TPM 2.0.
 For more information, see "Setting the security chip" on page 53. - 2.
 Connect the drive that contains the operating system installation program to the computer. - 3.
-Start the ThinkPad Setup program. - 4.
+Start the ThinkPad Setup program.
+See "Using the ThinkPad Setup program" on page 61. - 4.
 Select Startup → Boot to display the Boot Priority Order submenu. - 5.
 Select the drive that contains the operating system installation program, for example, USB HDD.
 Then press Esc. - 6.
 Select Restart and ensure that OS Optimized Defaults is enabled.
 Then press F10 to save the settings and exit the ThinkPad Setup program. - 7.
 Follow the on-screen instructions to install the device drivers and necessary programs.
 See "Installing device drivers" on page 60. - 8.
 After installing the device drivers, apply Windows Update to get the latest modules, for example the security patches. - 9.
 Depending on your preference, install Lenovo programs.
-For information about Lenovo programs, see "Lenovo programs" on page 12.
+For information about Lenovo programs, see "Lenovo programs" on page 11.